-John Charles Long DCM
+John Charles Long, DCM

 Oct 27, 1898

-Born in Ottawa Ontario
+Born at Ottawa Ontario

 Note that on attestation in August of 1915 he claimed his birth year as 1897.
 That form was later changed to read 1899.
 On being attested again in 1919, he gave his birth year as 1898.
 Both the 1910 and 1911 Census forms show his birth year as 1898.